nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 The option :kconfig:option:`CONFIG_PSA_USE_CC3XX_MAC_DRIVER` enables the driver :ref:`nrf_security_drivers_cc3xx` for all supported algorithms.

-The configuration of the :ref:`nrf_security_drivers_oberon` driver is automatically generated based on the user-enabled algorithms in `MAC configurations`_.
+The configuration of the :ref:`nrf_security_drivers_oberon` is automatically generated based on the user-enabled algorithms in `MAC configurations`_.

 Key size configuration for CMAC is supported as described in `AES key size configuration`_.